rcn-ee/tidl-api/docs/source/example.rst

 ----------------

-The examples are located in ``/usr/share/ti/tidl-api/examples`` on the EVM filesystem.
+The examples are located in ``/usr/share/ti/tidl-api/examples`` on the EVM file system.
 Each example needs to be run its own directory.
 Running an example with ``-h`` will show help message with option set.
 The following code section shows how to run the examples, and the test program that tests all supported TIDL network configs.